wavefrontHQ/docs/pages/doc/tracing_external_services.md

       `_externalHost`
     </td>
     <td markdown="span">
-      Optionally, use this span tag if the external service is on a different host or container from the service it sends requests to/receives requests from.
+      Use this span tag if the external service is on a different host or container from the service it sends requests to/receives requests from.
 If you don't define a value, the value defaults to `externalHost`.
     </td>
   </tr>
   <tr>